NREL/H2Integrate/docs/user_guide/sizing_modes_with_resizeable_converters.md

 - `resize_by_max_feedstock`: In this mode, the size of the converter is adjusted to be able to utilize all of the available feedstock:
     - The size of the asset should be calculated within `compute()` as a function of the maximum value of `<feedstock>_in` - with the `<feedstock>` specified by the `resize_by_flow` parameter.
     - This function will utilizes the `"max_feedstock_ratio"` parameter - e.g., if `"max_feedstock_ratio"` is 1.6, the converter will be resized so that its input capacity is 1.6 times the max of `<feedstock>_in`.
-    - The `set_val` method will over-write any previous sizing varaibles to reflect the adjusted size of the converter.
+    - The `set_val` method will over-write any previous sizing variables to reflect the adjusted size of the converter.
 - `resize_by_max_commodity`: In this mode, the size of the asset is adjusted to be able to supply its product to the full capacity of another downstream converter:
     - The size of the asset should be calculated within `compute()` as a function of the `max_<commodity>_capacity` input - with the `<feedstock>` specified by the `resize by flow` parameter.
     - This function will utilizes the `"max_commodity_ratio"` parameter - e.g., if `"max_commodity_ratio"` is 0.7, the converter will be resized so that its output capacity is 0.7 times a connected `"max_<commodity>_capacity"` input.
-    - The `set_val` method will over-write any previous sizing varaibles to reflect the adjusted size of the converter.
+    - The `set_val` method will over-write any previous sizing variables to reflect the adjusted size of the converter.

 To construct a resizeable converter from an existing converter, very few changes must be made, and only to the performance model.
 `ResizeablePerformanceModelBaseConfig` can replace `BaseConfig` and `ResizeablePerformanceModelBaseClass` can replace `om.ExplicitComponent`.